hct-ux/preact-netlify/content/component/avatar-draft.md

 ---
 title: Avatar (draft)
 date: 2022-06-22T11:01:46.623Z
-description: >-
-  A fixed-size circular representation of a system user, containing either an image or up to two letters representing the user’s name.
-Options as follows:
+description: A fixed-size circular representation of a system user, containing either an image or up to two letters representing the user’s name.

-  * Size (default, small)
 preview: https://ds.gbgplc.com/react/iframe.html?id=atoms-avatars--avatar-element
 dos:
   - If an image is available, use this instead of initials